-Many Australians are now electing to spend their holidays abroad rather than holidaying in Australia.
+Many Australians are now electing to spend their holidays abroad rather than holidaying in Australia, with flights more affordable and frequent than ever, why not?
 Australian Bureau of Statistics data shows that a record number of 9.2 million Australian residents travelled overseas in the year ended June 2015.
 But what happens when not all goes to plan and you are involved in an accident overseas?
 We examine your rights should your injury be a result of negligence, the complication that exists with injuries overseas, and the importance of having travel insurance.In the last 10 years international travel has seen to be on the rise, with Queensland residents recording the 3rd highest portion of travellers when compared to other states.
 The top 5 destinations for Australian travellers are, New Zealand, Indonesia, USA, Thailand and the UK.

 Australians travel to these countries, and many other countries, for fun, adventure, and excitement.
 Accidents do occur however and many Australians are injured while on holiday overseas each year.
-Recently, four people died, and 18 people were sent to hospital, after a whale watching vessel sank off the coast of British Columbia in Canada.
+For example, a few years ago, four people died, and 18 people were sent to hospital, after a whale watching vessel sank off the coast of British Columbia in Canada.

 For those who do not elect to take out travel insurance you become personally liable for covering any medical or other costs resulting from unexpected incidents or accidents.
 Overseas medical costs can reach hundreds of thousands of dollars.